AndreiMoraru123/cv/main.typ

 ][
   2023
 ][
- - A modern TensorFlow adaptation of the CVPR paper using GANs to super-resolve images.
+ - A TensorFlow adaptation of the CVPR paper using GANs to super-resolve images.
 ]

 #entry[